sscpac/statick/README.md

 To run Statick with a custom _configuration_ containing custom _levels_, use `custom-config.yaml` with custom levels defined and `custom-profile.yaml` that calls out the use of the custom _levels_ for your _packages_.
+Those filenames can be any name you want to use.
+Custom _levels_ are allowed to inherit from and extend base levels.
+This chaining of configuration files is limited to a single custom configuration file.

 ```shell
 statick src/my_pkg --user-paths my_project_config --profile custom-profile.yaml --config custom-config.yaml
 ```

-Note that any custom _level_ must be unique from the levels defined in the base configuration that comes with Statick.
-Custom levels are allowed to inherit from and extend base levels.
-This chaining of configuration files is limited to a single custom configuration file.

 ### Custom Cppcheck Configuration